Euphredes/Euphredes/README.txt

 I take a crown for myself, using my
 Ship.
 Well, that makes for a heist.

+You know, Mr. Cole.
+Survival costs money.
+Social obligations cost time.
+I let go of money like it is not the poison I pick.
+My time is mine to manage.

            Approach

 The navigation of my Ship solves